datafibers-community/df_web_src/content/blog/2018-04-28-HBase-Shell_Example.md

 or COLUMNS, CACHEIf no columns are specified, all columns will be scanned.
 To scan all members of a column family, leave the qualifier empty as in 'col_family:'.The filter can be specified in two ways:

 1. Using a filterString – more information on this is available in the Filter Language document attached to the HBASE-4176 JIRA
-2. Using the entire package name of the filter.Some examples:
+2. Using the entire package name of the filter.

+Some examples:
 ```
 hbase> scan '.META.'
 hbase> scan '.META.', {COLUMNS => 'info:regioninfo'}